AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/breakdowns.md

 ---
 title: Breakdown dimensions
-descriptions: Use multiple dimensions in the same Reporting API call.
+description: Use multiple dimensions in the same Reporting API call.
 ---

 # Breakdown dimensions